Robin Thicke: Collaborations

 In 2005, Thicke performed as a guest on the remix of Will Smith's song "Switch".

 In 2007, Thicke appeared on 50 Cent's album Curtis on a song called "Follow My Lead".
 The following year, he worked with Ashanti on her fourth studio album, The Declaration.

 Thicke also appeared on R. Kelly's Untitled on the track "Pregnant" which also features Tyrese and The-Dream.

-In 2008, Thicke was enlisted by producer Polow da Don to play piano on the hit Usher track "Love in This Club", which reached the #1 position on the Billboard Hot 100.
+In 2008, Thicke was enlisted by producer Polow da Don to play piano on the hit Usher track "Love in This Club", which reached the No. 1 position on the Billboard Hot 100.

 Thicke was featured along with a number of his contemporaries on the 2010 release Q Soul Bossa Nostra, an album in tribute to famed composer and music producer Quincy Jones (who also executive produced the project), which consisted of reinterpretations of Jones' work.

 In 2014, Thicke joined Jessie J on the DJ Cassidy produced song "Calling All Hearts".

 Thicke was featured along with bassist Verdine White on Flo Rida's "I Don't Like It, I Love It" in 2015 which found success on several international charts and peaked among the top 10 singles in seven countries.